mikestead/lighthouse-batch/README.md

     Options:

-        -s, --sites [sites]    a comma delimited list of site urls to analyze with Lighthouse (default: ) -f, --file [path]      an input file with a site url per-line to analyze with Lighthouse (default: null) -p, --params <params>  extra parameters to pass to lighthouse cli for each execution e.g. -p "--perf --quiet" (default: null)
-        -h, --html             generate an html report alongside the json report -o, --out [out]        the output folder to place reports, defaults to './report/lighthouse' -g, --use-global       use a global lighthouse install instead of the dependency version
+        -s, --sites [sites]    a comma delimited list of site urls to analyze with Lighthouse -f, --file [path]      an input file with a site url per-line to analyze with Lighthouse -p, --params <params>  extra parameters to pass to lighthouse cli for each execution e.g. -p "--perf --quiet" -h, --html             generate an html report alongside the json report -o, --out [out]        the output folder to place reports, defaults to './report/lighthouse' -g, --use-global       use a global lighthouse install instead of the dependency version